Diffuse reflectance spectroscopy: Dahm equation

 Furthermore, they argued that it was irrelevant whether the light moving from one layer to another was reflected specularly or diffusely.
 The reflection and back scatter is lumped together as remission.
 All light leaving the sample on the same side as the incident beam is termed remission, whether it arises from reflection or back scatter.
 All light leaving the sample on the opposite side from the incident beam is termed transmission.
 (In a three-flux or higher treatment, such as Giovanelli's, the forward scatter is not indistinguishable from the directly transmitted light.
 Additionally, Giovanelli's treatment makes the implied assumption of infinitesimal particles.)

 They developed a scheme, subject to the limitations of a two-flux model, to calculate the "scatter corrected absorbance" for a sample.
 The decadic absorbance of a scattering sample is defined as −log_{10}(R+T) or −log_{10}(1−A).
 For a non scattering sample, R = 0, and the expression becomes −log_{10}T or log(1/T), which is more familiar.
 In a non-scattering sample, the absorbance has the property that the numerical value is proportional to sample thickness.
 Consequently, a scatter-corrected absorbance might reasonably be defined as one that has that property.

 If one has measured the remission and transmission fractions for a sample, R_{s} and T_{s}, then the scatter-corrected absorbance should have half the value for half the sample thickness.
-By calculating the values for R and T for successively thinner samples (s, 1/2s, 1/4s, …) using the Benford's equations for half thickness, a place will be reached where, for successive values of n (0,1,2,3,...), the expression 2^{n} (−log(R+T)) becomes constant to within a some specified limit, typically 0.01 absorbance units.
+By calculating the values for R and T for successively thinner samples (s, 1/2s, 1/4s, …) using the Benford's equations for half thickness, a place will be reached where, for successive values of n (0,1,2,3,...), the expression 2^{n} (−log(R+T)) becomes constant to within some specified limit, typically 0.01 absorbance units.
 This value is the scatter-corrected absorbance.

 Definitions

+Absorbance

+In spectroscopy, the word absorbance usually refers the "decadic absorbance".
+This is defined as "negative decadic logarithm of one minus absorptance as measured on a uniform sample" in the Gold Book.
+This can be expressed as −log_{10}(1−A) in the mathematical symbols used in this article.
+By our assumptions, this is equivalent to −log_{10}(R+T).